 2.9 Other

 Vivo, ESA, CATT and u-blox all provided additional comments within the draft TP itself.
-Each of these comments have received an initial response from the Moderator in Appendix A under the author name of ‘Swift Navigation’.
+Each of these comments have received an initial response from the Moderator in Appendix B under the author name of ‘Swift Navigation’.
 If the issues require further discussion, companies are encouraged to use the comments table to provide their feedback.

 Huawei also proposed to include additional descriptions on how each error source influences positioning integrity.
 Moderator suggests new descriptions can be contribution-led in Phase 2.